 Let’s not be those fools.
 Let’s be optimistic programmers, but let’s also be wise.
 Now, you’ll have to excuse me.
 I’ve got one more simple bug to fix real quick…

-One Reply to “Dissecting the Mind of the Optimistic Programmer”
+One thought on “Dissecting the Mind of the Optimistic Programmer”